 Contact lenses have come a long way and offer some exciting options.
 You can bat a pair of baby blues one day, then flash golden tiger eyes the next.
 You can even toss disposable lenses in the trash each night.

 For people with vision problems, contacts remain an effective, almost invisible tool.
-The thin plastic lenses fit over your cornea -- the clear, front part of your eye -- to correct vision problems including nearsightedness, farsightedness, or astigmatism.
+The thin plastic lenses fit over your cornea -- the clear, front part of your eye -- to correct vision problems including nearsightedness, farsightedness, and astigmatism.
 You can wear contacts even if you have presbyopia and need bifocals.

 Soft Contact Lenses

-Benefits.
+Pros.
 Many soft lenses are disposable, so you can throw them away after using them for a short time.
 Having a fresh pair of soft contacts means less chance of infection, less cleaning, and more comfort.

 As a bonus, many soft lenses provide UV protection.